Penguin-Spy/pylon-launcher/README.md

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.

+The Montserrat fonts are licensed under the SIL OPEN FONT LICENSE Version 1.1, see `fonts/OFL.txt` for the full text.